-It's as if you've traveled back in time to a night that made every soldier nervous hundreds of years ago.
-The Mongolian cavalry is planning their next charge, just waiting for the actual dawn.
-You and your troops don't dare take a step away from the Wall, even though the sun has gone down and the moon is peeking out.
-You decide that all the soldiers will spend the night on the Wall today, taking turns sleeping in the beacons and on the walls.
-In the stillness of the night, there isn't even the sound of wild animals walking around you in the dead of night.
+Feels as if you've stepped into a time machine and time-traveled to a night that held soldiers' nerves hundreds of years ago.
+Just waiting for dawn, Mongolian cavalry is preparing their next charge.
+It is impossible for you and your troops to step from the Wall, even with the sun setting and the moon peeking through.
+All the soldiers are going to sleep on the Wall today, taking turns sleeping in the beacons and on the walls.
+You can't even hear wild animals walking around you in the dead of night.

-You look up at the stars in the sky, and you can't take your eyes off them.
-The night scene under the moonlight is quiet and mysterious, the moonlight flows like water, and the Great Wall undulates like a dragon.
+Whenever you look up at the stars in the sky, you can't take your eyes off of them.
+The night scene under the moonlight is serene, the moonlight flows like water, and the Great Wall sways like a dragon.

-A few hours later, the rays of the sunrise still glowed brightly in the thick clouds, and the golden sunlight fell on the Jinshanling Great Wall.
-The night is divided in the silhouette of the sunrise, and it's so vivid.
-The view is so beautiful, the mountains rise in the distance, and you wish it were a peaceful day.
-And yet you see a large group of people looming and approaching again.
-The cruel day has finally come...
+The rays of the sunrise continued to shine in the thick clouds, and the golden sunlight fell on the Jinshanling Great Wall a few hours later.
+The silhouette of the sunrise splits the night, and it is so vivid.
+Beautiful mountains rise in the distance, and you wish it were a peaceful day.
+And yet, you see a large group of people coming your way again.
+Finally, the cruel day has arrived.

 The outdoorsman: Stay overnight on the Great Wall of China - CNN Travel, June 11, 2012